pkarsy/rfboot/help/Installation.md

 ```bash
 > sudo adduser myusername dialout
 ```
-You need to logout and login again for the changes to take effect.
+You need to logout and login again for the changes to take effect.<br>
 For ISP programmer:
 ```bash
 > sudo nano /etc/udev/rules.d/99-isp.rules